tinacious/migrate-wordpress-blog-hashnode/README.md

 npm run cleanse
 ```

-### Upload new posts
+### Publish new posts

-Set the required Hashnode secrets as environment variables in the `.env` file.
-See `.env.sample` for an example.
+Once your posts are ready to be published, run the following script.

 ```
-mv .env.sample .env
+npm run migrate
 ```

-Open the `.env` file and edit it.